Páneurópai Piknik

 Excerpt from Kees Boeke's Cosmic View (1957).
 ASCII Image to Text from original drawing on page 37.

-Across from the Palais des Beaux Arts building, on the opposite side of Löwengasse is Rudolf-von-Alt-Platz.
+Across from the Palais des Beaux Arts building, on the opposite side of Löwengasse is Rudolf von Alt-Platz.
 Built between 1906 and 1911, the public square was given the name of the Austrian painter Rudolf von Alt, who died just one year before its construction started.
 The pseudo-public square is occupied by a lawn of patchy grass, a humble group of trees, an oval planter of roses, and is bookended by a row of trash bins.
 Passers-by are invited to use only a small amount of the square’s space, delineated by a line of concrete that separates the grass lawn in two.
-The majority of the green space is surrounded by an ankle-high iron fence, making it unclear if the lawn is merely optical or an invitation to lounge.
+The majority of the green space is surrounded by an ankle-high iron fence.
+The question that is posed by the architecture is not one of access, but distribution of benefit.

 Everyone is invited to the picnic.